aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 Stack Name*
 -----------

-    The name that is associated with the stack.
+    The name associated with the stack.
 The name must be unique in the region in which you are creating the stack.

     A stack name can contain only alphanumeric characters (case-sensitive) and hyphens.
 It must start